aws/aws-emr-containers-best-practices/content/scalability/docs/load-test-for-start-job-run-api.md

 Based on these factors if we examine our results below we notice the following trends:

 * If we enable retries on the Spark driver, we have to subsequently reduce the EMR on EKS job submission rate as adding retries also creates more K8s job objects and hence cause an increase in etcd database size and etcd requests latency due to higher number of database objects - increasing overall strain to etcd database.
-* Custom Webhook latency directly impacts Kubernetes API server latencies and the scalability of EKS control plane, increasing the webhook latency leads to backpressure propagated to and leads to delays in running the EMR on EKS job.
+* Mutating Webhook latency directly impacts Kubernetes API server latencies and the scalability of EKS control plane, increasing the webhook latency leads to backpressure propagated to and leads to delays in running the EMR on EKS job.
 * `vpc-cni` add-on becomes a bottleneck during high CPU utilization.
 This may result in job failures due to network timeouts.
     * **Issue 1:** `vpc-cni` experiences liveness/readiness probe failures due to high node CPU utilization.
 When these probes fail the nodes are marked as `NotReady` which can cause jobs to be re-scheduled on another node and fail.
 The settings for these we recommend to update are `livenessProbeTimeoutSeconds` and `readinessProbeTimeoutSeconds.`
     * **Issue 2:** `vpc-cni` by default maintains a pool of IP addresses for 1 ENI.
 For x24large this is 50 IP addresses, when these IP addresses are all used `vpc-cni` will request a 2nd ENI to be attached, this can cause some immediate issues with running out of IP addresses locally on the Node.
 The setting that we recommend to update to maintain a warm IP pool is `WARM_IP_TARGET.` This will instruct `vpc-cni` to always have a fixed number of IP’s as available. `vpc-cni` will automatically request new ENI to maintain a constant pool of `WARM_IP_TARGET`